 “The City of Westfield was elated with the performance and services performed by the GAI team,” said Nail.
 “GAI provided a creative solution with a very condensed project development timeline, which helped save the city more than $1M in construction and right-of-way costs.
 Their communication and responsiveness were second-to-none from start to finish.”

-For Jay Vorisek, the Carey Road/171st Street roundabout offers an ongoing reminder of the local impact of GAI’s work.
-“I live not too far away, and I drive through this intersection all the time,” he said.
+For Brian Craig, the Carey Road/171st Street roundabout offers an ongoing reminder of the local impact of GAI’s work.
+“I’ve driven through the roundabout a few times since construction and it flows really well,” he said.
 “It’s very gratifying to see traffic flowing with minimal interruption while joggers, bicyclists, and pedestrians are able to cross Carey Road safely.
 It’s almost as if the roundabout itself has generated shared-use traffic because now all users are confident that they can utilize the intersection with ease and safety.”

 Read more about GAI’s work with roundabouts and other intersection solutions: